Past ministry of David Holden

 After initial training at the RAAF Base at Edinburgh in South Australia, I was transferred to Richmond near Sydney.
 I shared a room with three other men, one of whom was from England.
 This chap, myself and another Englishman who was located in another room in the building, often went to various places together because of our close friendship.
 I have forgotten their names, however, the Englishman in my room purchased a Gevarn (French manufacture) semi-automatic .22 calibre rifle (private ownership of semi-automatic rifles was banned in 1996).
 It had an unusual action in that the bolt remained toward the back of the breach until fired.
 The rim of the cartridge was hit in two places which reduced the chance of a miss-fire.

 One afternoon I was on my bed leaning against the wall with a pillow acting as a cushion - a common practice because the cramped conditions did not allow for tables and chairs.
 I was reading a book while my friend demonstrated the unusual action of his new rifle to a couple of friends.
 I looked over the top of my book to find the rifle was pointed in my direction with everyones' interest engrosed in the mechanics of the rifle.
 I was not overly concerned because I did not think there was a round in the chamber; however, I decided to tell my friend he should point the rifle in another direction.
 I was about to speak when there was a loud bang with the rifle pointed directly at my chest!
 To my amazement, I didn't feel anything, however, I was so sure the bullet should have struck me in the chest that I reached my hand to my chest to feel for a bullet wound - but nothing!
 I then noticed the smell of cement, and there was something in my hair.
 It was a few small chips of cement.
 The bullet had struck the wall one or two inches above my head.
 The big mystery was, how could a bullet do a turn in mid air and land so high?
 After a couple of minutes, one of the men noticed a grouve in the metal bar at the foot of my bed.
 The bullet had struck the bar and deflected to hit the wall just above my head.
 Thankfully, it was not the tall chap sharing my room who was in my position, otherwise he would have been killed.
+One surprise was the small size of the hole in the cement made by a bullet which is much bigger.

 The incident put my nerves on edge for a few weeks when it came to the matter of rifles.
 One afternoon on a weekend, I was riding my motorbike along one of the main roads in Sydney when I noticed a boy in the car in front of me.
 He was turned round and squating down on the back seat with his toy rifle pointed at me.
 His action set my heart racing, so I checked that the highway was clear, dropped back a gear, and opened the throttle.
 I passed the car and watched it in the rear vision mirror vanish in the distance, then looked at my speedo to discover I was doing 60 MPH (100 KPH) in what I think was a 35 MPH zone (road signs were converted to metric just a few years later).
 It was a surprise for me to learn that subconsciously at least, my nerves were so much on edge.